Beamanator/Just-To-Learn/react/README.md

       - recommended version
     - () => this.<function-name>(data)
       - THIS MAY NOT WORK ALWAYS (maybe only when scaled to large apps)
+5) `PureComponent` - imported via `import {PureComponent} from 'react';`
+    - Same as normal, except has `shouldComponentUpdate` lifecycle method build-in.
+        - This build-in method goes through all properties of `props` and `state`, and compare them to their old version and only continue updating if it detects a difference
+    - Only should be used if we know updates might not be required
+    - Not EVERYTHING should be a `PureComponent`